 MATERIALS AND METHODS

-A field experiment was conducted during the rabi 2020-21 at Research Farm, Division of Agronomy, Sher-e- Kashmir University of Agricultural Sciences and Technology of Jammu, located at 320 39΄ 33΄΄ N latitude and 740 48΄ 45΄΄ E longitude and 293 meters above mean sea level, in the subtropical foothills of the Shivalik Himalayas.
-The climate of experimental site is subtropical with hot and dry early summers followed by hot and humid monsoon season and cold winters.
-The soil of the experimental site was sandy clay loam in texture, slightly alkaline in nature having pH of 7.45, EC (0.21 dS m-1), organic carbon (0.61%), low in available nitrogen (230 kg ha-1), medium in phosphorus (14.31 kg ha-1), potassium (150 kg ha-1) and sulphur (19.1 mg kg-1).
-The experiment consisted of four Varieties i.e., V1-RSPR 69, V2-Pusa Mustard 26 and V3-RVM 2 and V0-NRCHB 101 in main plot and two with or without FYM in sub plot and three fertilizer levels i.e., F1 NPKS (60:30:15:20 kg ha-1), F2 NPKS (80:40:20:25 kg ha-1) and F3 NPKS (100:50:30) in sub-sub plot.
-The treatments were evaluated in split-split plot design with 3 replications.
+A field experiment was conducted during the rabi 2020-21 at Research Farm, Division of Agronomy, Sher-e-Kashmir University of Agricultural Sciences and Technology of Jammu, located at 320 39΄ 33΄΄ N latitude and 740 48΄ 45΄΄ E longitude and 293 meters above mean sea level, in the subtropical foothills of the Shivalik Himalayas.
+The climate of the experimental site is subtropical with hot and dry early summers followed by hot and humid monsoon season, and cold winters.
+The soil of the experimental site was sandy clay loam in texture, slightly alkaline having pH of 7.45, EC (0.21 dS m-1), organic carbon (0.61%), low in available nitrogen (230 kg ha-1), medium in phosphorus (14.31 kg ha-1), potassium (150 kg ha-1) and sulphur (19.1 mg kg-1).
+The experiment consisted of four Varieties, i.e., V1-RSPR 69, V2-Pusa Mustard 26 and V3-RVM 2 and V0-NRCHB 101 in the main plot and two with or without FYM in the sub-plot and three fertilizer levels, i.e., F1 NPKS (60:30:15:20 kg ha-1), F2 NPKS (80:40:20:25 kg ha-1) and F3 NPKS (100:50:30) in the sub-sub plot.
+The treatments were evaluated in a split-split plot design with 3 replications.
 The enrichment of nutrients with FYM @ 5t ha-1 was done fifteen days prior to sowing.
 The recommended dose of N: P2O5: K2O was 60:30:15 kg ha-1.
-Half of the nitrogen was applied as basal dose along with the full doses of phosphorus, potassium and sulphur either alone or in enriched form at the time of sowing as per the treatment plan.
-The remaining half dose nitrogen was used as a top dressing.
-The nutrients sources applied in the experiment for supply of nitrogen, phosphorus, potassium and sulphur were urea, diammonium phosphate, muriate of potash and sulphur bentonite respectively.
-The Indian mustard using seed rate of 5 kg ha-1.
+Half of the nitrogen was applied as a basal dose along with the full doses of phosphorus, potassium and sulphur either alone or in enriched form at the time of sowing as per the treatment plan.
+The remaining half-dose dose nitrogen was used as a top dressing.
+The nutrient sources applied in the experiment for the supply of nitrogen, phosphorus, potassium, and sulphur were urea, diammonium phosphate, muriate of potash and sulphur bentonite, respectively.
+The Indian mustard uses a seed rate of 5 kg ha-1.
 The crop was sown in lines 30 cm apart.
-The thinning was done between 25-30 DAS maintaining 5±10 cm plant to plant distance.
-The final thinning was done at 30 DAS to maintain uniform intra row plant spacing in each plot.
-The observations recorded were number of siliquae plant-1, number of seeds siliqua-1, 1000-seed weight, stover yield and seed yield was subjected to statistical analysis by analysis of variance method (Gomez and Gomez, 1976).
-Economic data analysis was carried by mathematical method.
+The thinning was done between 25-30 DAS, maintaining 5±1 cm plant-to-plant distance.
+The final thinning was done at 30 DAS to maintain uniform intra-row plant spacing in each plot.
+The observations recorded were the number of siliquae plant-1, number of seeds siliqua-1, 1000-seed weight, stover yield and seed yield were subjected to statistical analysis by analysis of variance method (Gomez and Gomez, 1976).
+Economic data analysis was carried out by mathematical methods.

 RESULT AND DISCUSSION